+Although Table 2 provides a cursory view of the partisan differences in the cost of Electoral College votes, it does not present the complete picture.
+The more telling and appropriate means of examining this factor is to compare the actual difference in the average cost per Electoral College vote between the two parties.
 With this in mind, the average cost each party has paid per Electoral College vote over the period of the analysis (1964-2008) has been calculated.
 When one examines the overall difference between the parties in costs, there is a small but statistically significant difference in favor of the Republican Party.
-Specifically, Republican candidates have cast an average of 80,390 votes per Electoral College vote in comparison to Democrats who have cast an average of 87,214.
+Specifically, Republican candidates have paid an average of 80,390 votes per Electoral College vote in comparison to Democrats who have paid an average of 87,214.
 This represents a difference of only 6,824 votes cast per Electoral College or rather 1,842,480 fewer votes for the Republican Party to achieve the 270 Electoral College votes required to win the Presidential election.